percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 ## Release highlights

-## Database operator upgrades
+## Simplified database operator upgrades

-Starting with Percona Everest 1.0.0, the intuitive UI enables you to upgrade database operators and all their components across any namespace with a single click.
+We are excited to announce that you can now upgrade database operators and all their components across any namespace with just a single click using our intuitive UI.

-Before initiating the upgrade process, Everest provides a comprehensive list of tasks that must be completed to ensure a seamless transition of your clusters to the next version of the database operators.
+Morever, before initiating the upgrade process, Everest provides a comprehensive list of tasks that must be completed to ensure a seamless transition of your clusters to the next version of the database operators.

+For deep dive into this feature, see our comprehensive [documentation](https://docs.percona.com/everest/upgrade/upgrade_operators.html).

+## User management

+Percona Everest 1.0.0 introduces user management features, enabling you to securely log in to the platform through either the Percona Everest user interface or the API.
+So, get ready for a more secure and user-friendly experience with this update.

+Local user management involves administering Percona Everest users to ensure secure access to database resources.
+This encompasses tasks such as creating and deleting users, updating their passwords, etc.

+If you’re looking for in-depth insights into this feature, see our [documentation]()

+## IdP integration for enhanced security

+Starting with Percona Everest 1.0.0, you can now integrate your Percona Everest instance using an external identity provider (IdP).
+This enables centralized authentication and authorization management, streamlining and simplifying user access.
+By tapping into IdP integration, you can ensure that users are authenticated and authorized securely.

+Percona Everest uses [OpenID Connect](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol){:target="_blank"} (OIDC) Protocol to integrate with external Identity Providers (IdP).

+To integrate IdP with Percona Everest, first, [install Percona Everest](../install/installEverest.md) and then [configure OIDC](../secure/IdP_integration#configure-oidc-on-the-providerss-side) on the IdP's side as well as the [Percona Everest side](../secure/IdP_integration#configure-oidc-on-percona-everest-side).

+To explore the depths of this feature, delve into our [documentation](https://docs.percona.com/everest/secure/IdP_integratiopn.html).

 ## New features and improvements